altocodenl/tagaway-mobile/tagaway/lib/readme.md

       - Delete: remove from queue
       - Tag/untag: change pendingTags
    - Icon
-Home changes
-   - add query selector search button, big one, on the bottom
-   - add tabs for pinned vs recent, remove add hometags button if not on pinned
-   - display tags in a different way, including the last piv Home grid changes
-   - go back home button
-   - options button that gives you delete, share & select all (also for phone grid) (Tom)
-   - liberate space on bottom navigation, put icon, put "coming soon!"

-- Create settings view with Change Password and enabled/disable geotagging (Tom)
 - Remove edit & delete tag buttons after cancel or when tapping anywhere else
 - Design distinctive icon for app (Tom)
 - Draggable selection (Tom)